phgelado/guardmypi/README.md

 Dataplicity is a simple to use, safe and free tool for you to access and control your RaspberryPi remotely, allowing you to setup and start your alarm from anywhere, as well as accessing the camera's live video feed.

-Similar to a VPN, but easier to install, it also allows you to access your Pi's local port 80 through an internet domain, which is where the Pi's live camera feed is streamed to.
+Similar to a VPN, but easier to install, it also allows you to access your Pi's local port 80 (http://localhost:80) through a domain, which is where the Pi's live camera feed is streamed to.
 Installing Dataplicity is very simple!
 Follow the instructions [here](https://www.dataplicity.com/).

 <!-- USAGE EXAMPLES -->
 ## Usage